Glavo/module-info-compiler/README.md

 ## Usage

 Currently this tool supports being used as a command line tool, and also supports being added as a Maven dependency.
-It also includes a prebuilt Gradle task.
+It also includes a prebuilt Gradle task type.
 In the future I may provide a Gradle plugin to use it.

 ### Use as a CLI tool